simplyboo6/Vimtur/README.md

 ```DATA_DIR=/home/user/Pictures CACHE_DIR=/home/user/cache DATABASE=mysql MYSQL_HOST=localhost MYSQL_DATABASE=photos MYSQL_USERNAME=username MYSQL_PASSWORD=password docker-compose up```
 ### Config and Database in `DATA_DIR`
 ```DATA_DIR=/home/user/Pictures CACHE_DIR=/home/user/cache CONFIG_PATH=/data/config.json SQLITE_PATH=/data/vimtur.db docker-compose up```

+## Running Natively
+### Setup
+On Ubuntu/Debian run:
+`sudo apt-get install graphicsmagick ffmpeg`

+For Windows install graphicsmagick, ffmpeg and ffprobe.
+Make sure they're in your `PATH` variable.

+#### As a server
+`npm install && npm run server`

+#### As an Electron app
+`npm install && npm run postinstall && npm run electron`

+Or to create binaries run:
+`npm install && npm run dist`

+### Running
+Specifying a path as the last argument when doing any launch will set the config to be used by the instance.
+Such as: `npm run start /data/Pictures/config.json`.
+It's also possible to set `CONFIG_PATH` or `DATA_DIR` and `CACHE_DIR` as specified under the Docker section instead.

 ## Screenshots
 ### Admin